Existence and Complexity of Approximate Equilibria in Weighted Congestion Games: General Cost Functions

 Similar to the spirit of the rest of our paper so far, we'd like to show an NP-hardness result for deciding existence of $\alpha$-PNE for general games as well.
 We do exactly that in the following theorem, where now $\alpha$ grows as $\tilde{\varTheta}(n)$.
 Again, we use the circuit gadget and combine it with the game from the previous nonexistence~\cref{th:nonexistence_general_costs}.
-The main difference to the previous reductions is that now $n$ is part of the input.
+The main difference to the previous reductions is that our approximation bound $\alpha$ is not fixed, but depends on the number of players $n$.
 On the other hand we are not restricted to polynomial latencies, so we use step functions having a single breakpoint.
+We want to emphasize that in the following theorem, $\varepsilon$ is fixed (i.e., not part of the input).